internetarchive/dweb-mirror/README.md

 ```
 cd <wherever you installed dweb-mirror>/dweb-mirror
+# By default this is /usr/local/node_modules/@internetarchive/dweb-mirror or /usr/local/git/dweb-mirror
+# depending on whether you did 3a or 3b above.
 cp ./dweb-mirror.config.yaml ${HOME} # Copy sample to your home directory and edit,
 ```
 and edit `$HOME/dweb-mirror.config.yaml` for now see `configDefaults.yaml` for inline documentation.

-  * `directories`  should point at places you want the cache to store and look for files - at least one of these should exist
+  * `directories`  should point at places you want the cache to store and look for files - at least one of these should exist and it will default to the .data/archiveorg you setup above
   * `archiveui/directories` you probably dont need to change this as it will usually guess right, but it points to the “dist” subdirectory of wherever dweb-archive is either cloned or installed by npm install.
   * `apps.crawl` includes a structure that lists what collections are to be installed, I suggest testing and then editing